India’s Palace on Wheels & Ultimate Rajasthan

 Day 13 - Jodhpur

 Jodhpur is known as the 'Blue City' due to the hue of the houses within the old walls.
 During a morning tour we see the impenetrable walls of the 'Citadel of the Sun', the Mehrangarh Fort and Palace with fine sandstone carvings, soaking up the atmosphere and architecture of this excellent throwback to stately Indian court life.
 We enjoy lunch in the Palace Hotel and visit Jaswant Thada, a white marble cenotaph.
 We rejoin the train and journey towards Agra.

 Day 14 - Agra & the Taj Mahal

 This morning we arrive into the beautiful city of Agra, where we disembark the Palace on Wheels for the final time.
 After leaving the train, we visit Agra Fort, the majestic red sandstone citadel and the captivating Taj Mahal, the iconic masterpiece in white marble.
 Built by the Mughal Emperor Shah Jahan in 1653, for his favourite wife Mumtaz Mahal, the Taj Mahal is the world's finest example of Mughal and Persian architecture.
-This afternoon.we take the Gatimaan Express train to the capital city of Delhi, where we check into our hotel, the Taj Mahal and enjoy a farewell dinner.
+This afternoon, we take the Gatimaan Express train to the capital city of Delhi, where we check into our hotel, the 5-Star ITC Maurya Sheraton, and enjoy dinner.